QuickThoughts App Review

 Data Privacy: Any reason for concern?

 The owner of QuickThoughts, Dynata, is a professional market research data collector whose main business is to monetise respondents’ data.
-This means that all your survey answers will be shared with the clients paying for the research.
+This means that your survey answers will be shared with clients paying for specific market research projects in which you take part.
 Typically, this data is stripped of your most sensitive contact data such as your email address and telephone number.

 While there is no such thing as a guarantee against data breaches on the internet, you can rest assured that Dynata will do what it can to protect your personal data.
 Dynata is also a member of the industry body Insights Association and follows local data privacy regulations such as GDPR in Europe.
 This means they are committed to keeping you well informed on how your data is shared, and for what purpose.